WileyIntelligentSolutions/wiley-dash-boilerplate2/README.md

 ### How does this app work?

 This app supports running longer-running tasks without getting into trouble with server timeouts and browser timeouts.
-We do this by running slower processes away from the app asynchronously, like a waiter in a restaurant collects orders from a customer, relays the order to the kitchen and, inbetween serving other customers, checks in with the kitchen periodically to see which orders are ready to collect.
+We do this by running slower processes away from the app asynchronously, like a waiter in a restaurant collects orders from a customer, passes the order to the kitchen and, inbetween serving other customers, checks in with the kitchen periodically to see which orders are ready to collect.
 In our case, the "waiters" are gunicorn workers and the "kitchen" is Redis.
 Celery acts as a simple, Pythonic interface to Redis.

 ![](boilerplate2-diagram.gif)